 What We Do

-The DH Lawrence Society is based in Eastwood in Nottinghamshire, the place where Lawrence was born in 1885.
+The DH Lawrence Society is based in Eastwood in Nottinghamshire, where Lawrence was born in 1885.

 We aim to promote knowledge and understanding of the life and work of DH Lawrence, one of the greatest writers of the twentieth century.

-The Lawrence London Group, convened by Catherine Brown, vice-president of the DH Lawrence Society, meets monthly in central London in order to discuss Lawrence’s works, in particular in their application to the present.
+The Lawrence London Group, convened by Catherine Brown, vice-president of the DH Lawrence Society, meets monthly online in order to discuss Lawrence’s works, in particular in their application to the present.

 Now is the time to reappraise Lawrence’s significance as a pioneer in describing relationships between the sexes, his unsurpassed descriptions of nature, and his importance as a communicator on environmental issues; he was ahead of his time in so many ways.